Mercury13/unicodia/develop.md

       * Sample: during U2…16 three blocks were extended (Tibt, Ahom, Egyp format) and one shrunk (Tang supp)
   * Decapitalization rules: “LATIN CAPITAL LETTER A” → “Latin capital letter A”
     * They are in ``AutoBuilder/data.cpp``
+    * Example one: “Garay capital letter Ca”.
+You should turn script mode on (it’ll automatically capitalize Ca), and need one rule “GARAY”, flag TRIG_SCRIPT
+    * Example two: “Myanmar Eastern Pwo Karen digit Zero”.
+Myanmar/Karen/Zero already work, but need to do something with “Eastern Pwo”, and need two-word script EASTERN+PWO
+    * Example three: “Ol Onal letter O”.
+Already got two-word script “Ol Chiki”, but it’s possible to add “Ol Onal” to the same dictionary entry (AFAIR, up to 3 or 4 options)
+    * Example four: “Tulu-Tigalari letter A”.
+If you just write as in example 1, it’ll automatically capitalize to “Tulu-tigalari”, and need a custom capitalization
+    * Example five: “Tulu-Tigalari Vedic tone Svarita”.
+You may do something with common rules, but I think it’s easier to coin an exception (keyword TONE is overloaded)
+    * Example six: “Garay vowel length mark”.
+VOWEL is ofter a keyword (vowel Length), but here it is NOT → just write an exception
+    * Example seven: “logic gate Or”.
+That’s a really special case, no point to write rules and hurt something now or in the future → exception!
+    * Of course, run AutoBuilder
+    * Always compare before and after with some diff tool!
+Heal one thing and hurt another — that’s frequent!
+    * Copy CPP files again
   * Block icons
     * There are two ways to make a block icon, SVG and programmatic.
 I’ll talk about the former, default
     * 16×16 px, scale 1.
 Put them to ``Resources/Scripts``, optimize somehow, write a new filename to ``scripts.qrc``